-On the other (ungloved) hand, when Washington’s Secretary of State Thomas Jefferson (1743-1826) became president in 1801, he met with criticism for being too egalitarian.
+On the other (ungloved) hand, when Washington’s Secretary of State Thomas Jefferson (1743-1826) became president in 1801, he was lauded for and met with criticism for being too egalitarian.
 One supporter, during the contentious election of 1800, asked “Ought we to follow the fashions and follies of old corrupt courts?
-Are we not a young Republic? … It is … to be hoped, that the next President will discontinue ridiculous levees, squaring the heal and toe and bowing like a country dancing master … aping old worthless sovereigns and courtiers and all … for the sake of etiquette.
+Are we not a young Republic? … It is … to be hoped, that the next President will discontinue ridiculous levees, squaring the heal [sic] and toe and bowing like a country dancing master … aping old worthless sovereigns and courtiers and all … for the sake of etiquette.
 Mr. Jefferson … will doubtless trample under foot these baubles” (qtd in Davis, 510).

 Jefferson trampled.
 Eschewing his fine French wardrobe for unsophisticated green breeches and gray wool stockings, he walked in republican simplicity to his inauguration.
 After taking the oath of office and addressing Congress, he walked back to his boardinghouse where, at the common table, he refused to take a better seat nearer the fire as befit his social station.
 Martha Bayard Smith, who admired Jefferson, admitted that “this was carrying equality too far” (qtd in Davis, 511).
 Jefferson abandoned the weekly levees the Washingtons and the Adamses had hosted, earning the dismay of many Washington socialites.
 Dedicated to ridding the nation of any vestige of courtly ritual, in 1803 Jefferson introduced his “Canons of Etiquette” covering diplomatic events, causing consternation and confusion for several foreign dignitaries.

 As members of the Virginia gentry, Washington and Jefferson understood how their physical appearance and public deportment symbolized the new nation.
 Washington, who had never traveled to Europe, represented Continental, aristocratic privilege while Jefferson, an avowed Francophile after his five-year stay in Paris, adopted the rusticity of the “natural aristocrat” as his code of conduct.
 Like these two models, Americans sought to define themselves and the new social order of their new nation, well understanding that each model, rather than representing equality, was a system that excluded as well as included.
 Each model, it seems, assumed that there was such a thing as too much democracy.

 Industrial Capitalism and Print Culture